×

 One of the biggest things missing from ChineseClass101 is feedback from native speakers, which is really important if you want to be able to speak in Chinese.

-You can ask questions in the comments section of lessons, but it’s rather unfortunate that there are limited communication channels between you and native speakers.
-It would also be nice to connect to fellow learners.
+You can ask questions in the comments section of lessons, but it’s unfortunate that there are limited communication channels.
+It would also be nice to connect with fellow learners.

 Sure, you can still track your progress without a teacher, namely with the multiple-choice quizzes.
 They indicate what areas you need to improve, but you’d benefit more from teacher corrections than from computer-generated results.
 As mentioned earlier, teacher communication is only available through the most expensive subscription plan.